Dar es Salaam Rapid Transit: Buses

 The BRT system operates a fleet of 140 Golden Dragon buses.
 There are two types of buses operated along the routes, one which is 18 meters long with a carrying capacity of 150 passengers and the other which is 12 meters long with a carrying capacity of 80 passengers.
-In January fleet size increased to 210, followed with the addition of UAE firm's 95 buses, bringing the total to 310.
+In January, 2022 fleet size increased to 210 after receiving donated buses by the Tanzania Revenue Authority.

 Routes and Stations

 There are six planned phases that will serve over 90% of the city's population and currently only Phase I is operational.
-Phase II is on construction.
+Phase II is under construction.